-Acuña, Francisco, & Mendoza Law (AFM Law) shall serve as the transaction counsel for the program.
+Acuña, Francisco, & Mendoza Law (AFM Law) shall serve as the transaction counsel to the Underwriter and Arranger.
 AFM Law has no shareholdings or any interest, direct or indirect, in the Company, or any right, whether legally enforceable or not to nominate persons or to subscribe to the securities of the Company.